floriangbh/FacebookImagePicker/README.md

 import GBHFacebookImagePicker
 ```

-Then, implement the `GBHFacebookImagePickerDelegate` protocol:
+Then, implement the `GBHFacebookImagePickerDelegate` protocol :

 ```
 // MARK: - GBHFacebookImagePicker Protocol